SneaksAndData/adapta/README.md

 # Proteus
 This project aim at providing tools needed for everyday activities of data scientists and engineers:
-- Connectors for internal and external API services
+- Connectors for various cloud APIs
 - Secure secret handlers for various remote storages
 - Logging framework
 - Metrics reporting framework